Boundedness of hyperbolic varieties: A non-Archimedean Kobayashi pseudo-metric for constant -analytic varieties

-The final input is the choice of chains connecting distinct points in $X_K^{\an}$, and for this construction, we take motivation from work of Demailly, Lempert, and Shiffman \cite{DemaillyLempertShiffman:AlgebraicApproximations} who showed that one can use algebraic approximation to instead define the classical Kobayashi pseudo-metric via consideration of chains of algebraic curves which are not necessarily smooth or irreducible.
-In particular, we will first define a pseudo-metric on a constant $K$-analytic variety using the above mentioned basic tubes and morphisms and the natural definition (i.e., one similar to that of the classical Kobayashi pseudo-metric) of chains connecting distinct points in $X_K^{\an}$.
+First, we will first define a pseudo-metric on a constant $K$-analytic variety using the above mentioned connected $K$-affinoid and morphisms and the natural definition of chains connecting distinct points in $X_K^{\an}$ (i.e., the one similar to that of the classical Kobayashi pseudo-metric) .
 Then, we will define another pseudo-metric, the $K$-Kobayashi pseudo-metric, on a constant $K$-analytic variety by considering the previously mentioned pseudo-metric and chains of closed integral constant subvarieties of $X_K^{\an}$ connecting two distinct points.
 The reason for doing this is that it allows us to ``see'' all of the subvarieties of $X_K^{\an}$, which allows us to detect when $X_K^{\an}$ admits a morphism from non-hyperbolic varieties.
-Putting these pieces together and taking into account all choices involved is delicate, however the reward for this effort is a construction of a non-Archimedean Kobayashi pseudo-metric with our desideratum.

 We will breakdown this section corresponding to three ingredients of our pseudo-metric:~test objects, morphisms, and chains.